Paul Piccone

 He was born in L'Aquila in Italy to a family that emigrated to Rochester, New York in the mid-1950s.
 In 1968, he and others started the journal Telos, which he edited until his death in 2004.

-He completed a doctorate in philosophy at University at Buffalo in 1970.
+He completed a doctorate in philosophy at the University at Buffalo (State University of New York) in 1970.
 He then taught at Washington University in St. Louis until 1977.

 Life

 Piccone was born in L'Aquila, Italy on January 17, 1940.
 He immigrated to the United States with his family at age 14, and they settled in Rochester, New York.
-After undergraduate studies at Indiana University, he did his doctoral work in philosophy at SUNY-Buffalo where he received his Ph.D. in 1970.
+After undergraduate studies at Indiana University Bloomington, he did his doctoral work in philosophy at the University at Buffalo where he received his Ph.D. in 1970.
 He was appointed to a position in the Department of Sociology at Washington University in St. Louis, and published Telos from his office there until he was denied promotion and tenure in 1977.
 Following a tumultuous administrative and legal struggle to reverse that decision, he left the Midwest to set up shop in New York's East Village in the 1980s.

 Telos

 For over three decades, Telos survived as an independent "quarterly journal of critical thought" under his editorship.
-However during the 1980’s the journal gave up its left political orientation.
+Selected articles by Piccone are available from the Telos online store.
+During the 1980’s the journal moved away from its former left political orientation.